Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Barite Plugs Applications, Formulation & Operation

-Barite plug use is normally limited to extreme or emergency conditions where it is imperative that some measures be taken to seal off the bottom section of the wellbore.
-This type of plug is applicable in several situations including:
+Barite plug use is usually limited to extreme or emergency conditions where it is imperative that some measures be taken to seal off the bottom section of the wellbore.
+This type of plug is applicable in several situations, including:

 • Simultaneous kicking and lost circulation.